USS Twiggs (DD-591): Construction and career

 Late in 1944, Japan began organized and concerted use of kamikazes.
-On 13 December, a Japanese suicide plane crashed into Haraden (DD-585).
+On 13 December, a Japanese aircraft crashed into Haraden.
 Twiggs aided the severely damaged destroyer, fighting fires and treating casualties.
-She was then detached from the convoy to guide Haraden, which had lost communications and radar in the engagement, until the battered vessel made visual contact with a tow convoy off Silino Island.
+Twiggs was then detached from the convoy to guide Haraden, which had lost communications and radar in the engagement, until the battered vessel made visual contact with a tow convoy off Silino Island.
 Twiggs then returned to the Mindanao Sea and resumed her duties with the task unit.
-Army Air Force flights out of Leyte augmented escort protection of the convoy.
+US Army Air Force flights out of Leyte augmented escort protection of the convoy.
 Twiggs retired to the Palaus on 20 December.

 Twiggs sortied from Kossol Roads on 1 January 1945 protecting a large task force intended for the invasion of Luzon.
-In the Sulu and South China Seas, several ships of the convoy were hit by Japanese plane attacks; and, on 4 January 1945, Twiggs rescued 211 survivors of Ommaney Bay (CVE-79), destroyed by fire and explosion following an attack by a suicide plane.
-Raids by both torpedo and kamikaze planes continued as Twiggs operated northwest of Cape Bolinao in support of the Lingayen assault.
-After taking on food and ammunition at Mindoro, Twiggs briefly ran antisubmarine patrol off the entrance of Manganin Bay.
-Underway on the 21st, she arrived in Ulithi on 25 January for minor repairs and maintenance in preparation for the conquest of the Volcano Islands.
+In the Sulu and South China Seas, several ships of the convoy were hit by Japanese plane attacks; and, on 4 January 1945, Twiggs rescued 211 survivors of the escort carrier Ommaney Bay, which had been destroyed by fire and explosion following an attack by a Japanese plane.
+Raids by both torpedo and kamikaze aircraft continued as Twiggs operated northwest of Cape Bolinao in support of the Lingayen assault.
+After taking on food and ammunition at Mindoro, Twiggs briefly ran an antisubmarine patrol off the entrance of Manganin Bay.
+Underway on 21 January, she arrived in Ulithi on 25 January for minor repairs and maintenance in preparation for the conquest of the Volcano Islands.

 Iwo Jima

 Twiggs joined the Bombardment Group which sortied from Ulithi on 10 February for rehearsals at Loesip Island.
 On 16 February, the force arrived off Iwo Jima where Twiggs quickly began fire support for pre-assault underwater demolition operations off the eastern beaches.
 She also conducted screening and harassing activities, firing on Japanese shore units and providing illumination.
-On the 17th, a suicide plane attack on Twiggs resulted in a close call when the plane, in an obvious attempt to crash into the destroyer, crossed her fantail before hitting the water off her port beam and sinking without exploding.
+On 17 February, a kamikaze plane attack on Twiggs resulted in a close call when the aircraft, in an obvious attempt to crash into the destroyer, crossed her fantail before hitting the water off her port beam and sinking without exploding.
 The destroyer continued activities to support American ground forces during the grueling battle for Iwo Jima.
 On 10 March, she retired toward the Carolines, arriving at Ulithi two days later for rest and replenishment.